jonasseglare/signe/README.md

 ```clojure
 (call-chain expr)
 ```
 A macro used to define a chain of function calls.
-Evaluates to a signe.core/Funcall record.
-If **expr** is a keyword :obj, it will evaluate to an empty Funcall object.
+Evaluates to a Funcall.
+If **expr** is a keyword **:obj**, it will evaluate to an empty Funcall object.
 Otherwise it will recursively build a function call chain.

 ## License

 Copyright © 2014 Jonas Östlund

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.